CiprianSimionov/CiprianSimionov/README.md

 ----------------------------------------------------------------

-> During my online QA courses, I've learned about API testing using Postman, manual testing, writing bug reports & test cases, agile methodology and automation testing using CypressJS.
+> During my online QA courses, I've learned about API testing, Selenium Webdriver, creating testing portfolio with BDD and Unit Test Library for web automation.

 > I'm always willing to learn, one of my beliefs is continuous learning. \
 > I am strongly motivated, quite curious, and eager to expand my skills.